 Additionally, double suction pumps have superior resistance to cavitation due to the symmetrical impeller action, which creates a more stable hydraulic balance.
 However, this enhanced performance comes at a higher price than single suction pumps.
 Therefore, selecting a suitable pump type depends on the user’s specific operational needs and conditions.

-Variation in Flow
+Variation In Flow

 When it comes to conveying large amounts of fluid, industrial double suction pumps are a better choice as they require a stable operation.
 However, if the flow requirements are high, single suction pumps should have a large inlet and outlet diameter.

-Resistance to Cavitation
+Resistance To Cavitation

 A double-suction pump is more resistant to cavitation than a single-suction pump.
 An axial single suction pump produces less stable hydraulic balance than a double suction pump due to the symmetrical impeller movement on both ends of the latter.
 Additionally, since the medium’s low flow rate, the impeller is less susceptible to cavitation.

-Differentiation in Price
+Differentiation In Price

 In terms of cost, double-suction pumps are generally more pricey than single-suction pumps.
 Even though single-suction pumps are less expensive and can be used in multiple applications, double-suction pumps have many advantages.
 Users should consider their operating conditions to determine the most suitable option.